Bishop’s Cap – Native Plant of the Day 03/13/2017

 Photo from March 21, 2009.
 Location: The Pocket, Walker County, Ga.

-Bishop’s Cap - for more photos / info go to the Mitella diphylla detail page.
+More photos / info at the Mitella diphylla detail page.

 Smallflower Miterwort, a native species, has been added to the USWildflowers database (06/19/2010.)
 Scientific name is Mitella stauropetala.
 This plant also is known by the common name Side-flowered miterwort.
 Photo below was taken Boise National Forest near Boise, Idaho on 06/15/2010.